ldgabbay/jwplayer/fl5/doc/publishers/introduction.rst

 Providers are similar to plugins.
 They are externally loaded SWF files that can be installed with a single :ref:`option <options>`.
 Whereas plugins are used to add functionality on top of the player, providers are used to extend the low-level playback functionality of the player, e.g. to support advanced features of a specific CDN or video portal.
 Providers are new to the 5.x player; a couple of are already available from our `addons repository <http://www.longtailvideo.com/addons/>`_.

-It is possible to create your own plugins and providers using Adobe Flash and actionscript, but this is not covered by these publisher-focussed documents.
+It is possible to create your own plugins and providers using Adobe Flash and actionscript, but this is not covered by these publisher-focused documents.
 Instead, visit `developer.longtailvideo.com <http://developer.longtailvideo.com>`_ to learn more and download the plugin and/or provider SDK.